MystorySpy/TECH-NOL-HACK---October-2025/README.md

 - **Structured Interactions**: Provides safe, organized spaces for learning and mentorship
 - **Resource Sharing**: Secure platform for sharing educational materials and resources

-EduConnect transforms the traditional educational hierarchy by creating peer-to-peer learning opportunities that uplift both mentors and learners, particularly focusing on making educational support accessible to those who might otherwise be left behind.
+Tailored transforms the traditional educational hierarchy by creating peer-to-peer learning opportunities that uplift both mentors and learners, particularly focusing on making educational support accessible to those who might otherwise be left behind.